NickPap92/project3_final/README.md

 #### P(u) = Pidle+(Pbusy − Pidle)×u

-where **P** is the estimated power consumption, **Pidle** is the power consumption by an idle server, **Pbusy** is the power consumed by the server when it is fully utilized, and **u** is the current CPU utilization.
+where **P** is the estimated power consumption, **Pidle** is the power consumption at idle, **Pbusy** is the power consumed by the server when it is fully utilized, and **u** is the current CPU utilization.

 By this we can see that there is a direct relationship between time needed to execute a program and power consumption.
-If we assume that a program is set to run as soon as the system fires up, and that program is taking a considerable amount of time to run (for instance Prime95 small ftt 24hr stress test run), we can calculate the total power consumption as:

-&nbsp;
-Assuming **Pidle** is close to zero and **u** is 100% for the first 24hrs:
-#### P(u) = (Pbusy) = P(uMax)
+Given that **Pidle** is static, the higher the **Pbusy** is, the higher the total power consumption.

 &nbsp;